Skip to navigation Skip to content

 Example 1:

 Rocco (46 years of age) lodged a claim for DSP.
-While Rocco has provided some medical evidence, more information is needed from Rocco about the functional impacts of their condition and their current employment status to inform the assessment recommendation.
+Although Rocco has provided some medical evidence, more information is needed to complete the assessment, including:

 Rocco is in a rural and remote area and the closest Services Australia office is 4 hours away.
 Due to Rocco's isolation, a phone assessment is appropriate.